DimaEnotoff/FriendlyCLP/Readme.md

 ##### Default

-It is possible to set a default value of an optional argument by setting `defaultValue` argument of `Optional` annotation. `defaultValue` is a string that will be used instead of user input when the argument is omitted.
+It is possible to set a default value of an optional argument by setting the `defaultValue` argument of the `Optional` annotation.
+When the argument is omitted, the `defaultValue` string will be used instead of user input.

 ```C#
 [Argument(0, "country", "country of residence", multisegmented: false)]